Family Consumer Sciences and Human Services

 Welcome to Family Consumer Sciences & Human Services Education!

 The Missouri Department of Elementary and Secondary Education is the sponsor of a two-year mentoring program for beginning teachers, experienced teachers new to the career education field, or teachers returning to a career education program area after an absence of five years or more.
 If you qualify for one of these categories, we would like to invite you to be a protégé in our mentoring program.
 The goal of the program is to support both the protégé and the mentor in creating a professional learning community.
 The mentoring program is an excellent way for master teachers to share their experiences and knowledge to enhance the teaching year of a new or returning teacher.
-The first year mentor training will fulfill the Beginning Teacher Assistance Program requirement.
+Proteges must complete two years of mentoring training to fulfill the Beginning Teacher Assistance Program requirement.

-Please complete your mentor and protégé applications ASAP and email them to shelley.smith@dese.mo.gov.
+Please complete your mentor and protégé applications electronically ASAP and email them to shelley.smith@dese.mo.gov.

 All forms are fillable, please download and save the form before completing them: